-New Student Orientation
+New Student Orientation (Undergraduates)

 A sixteen (16) week one (1) hour orientation course is conducted at the beginning of each semester to acquaint new students with the campus which include the HBC library (Learning Resource Center), fellow students, faculty and staff.
 The students are informed of the policies and procedures of the College and administrative details to help them thrive in a college environment.
-The orientation course is required for all new students (including students transferring with less than 33 credit hours) during their first semester at HBC.
+The orientation course is required for all new students.